gugarosa/opfython/README.md

 ### Utils

-This is an utilities package.
+This is a utility package.
 Common things shared across the application should be implemented here.
 It is better to implement once and use as you wish than re-implementing the same thing over and over again.

 ```loader```: Module that is responsible for loading files in OPF file format (.csv, .txt or .json).